-There is no shareholders or share capital in this type of company.
-Instead of shareholders, the company must appoint at least one member, who guarantee’s to contribute 1 euro to the company in the event of its winding up (subject to the Constitution).
-As the company is considered to be a public company, audit exemption cannot be granted (i.e. the company must file audited accounts with the Companies Registration Office).
-Members can also be Directors, therefore a total of seven people is required to incorporate this type of company.
+There are no shareholders or share capital in this type of company.
+Instead of shareholders, they are required to appoint a member, who guarantee’s to contribute 1 euro to the company in the event of its winding up (subject to the Constitution).

 Charitable Status can be applied to the Revenue Commissioners on projects which are set up for charitable, scholastic or religious purposes.
 It should also be noted that Guarantee Companies are required under statutory legislation to file Audited Accounts every year with the Companies Registration Office.

-  For more information on applying for Charitable Status please click Applications for Charitable Status.
+For more information on applying for Charitable Status please view Applications for Charitable Status.

 There is also a company limited by guarantee with a share capital, however, these are rarely used.Contact us now for further details